 don’t show any fear, they have nothing to use against us.
 If they continue

 their persecutions without invoking fear in us, it exposes them as cruel.
-So
+For

 possess the truth, because the truth is not cruel.
-Christians are trying to
+God sent His Son to suffer

 opponents who witness our gospel based on faith and love are put to shame,